fergusk96/mu-cs424-f2017/lecture-02.md

 > -4
 -4

-> 12/3         ;;the rational number, not the operation of division 4
+> 12/3         ;the rational number, not the operation of division 4
 ```